-Established in 2002 by Robert De Niro, Jane Rosenthal, and Craig Hatkoff, the Tribeca Film Festival has reached an audience over four million international festival-goers in its relatively young life.
-With the 14th annual fest taking over lower Manhattan now through April 26, here are five fun facts about the festival, its history and its continued economic (and artistic) impact.
+Established in 2002 by Robert De Niro, Jane Rosenthal, and Craig Hatkoff, the Tribeca Film Festival has reached an audience of over four million international festival-goers in its relatively young life.
+With the annual fest taking over lower Manhattan every Spring, here are five fun facts about the festival, its history and its continued economic (and artistic) impact.

-The 2015 Tribeca Film Festival is happening April 15 through April 26.
+Although the 2020 Tribeca Film Festival was scheduled for April 15 through April 26.
+Due to COVID-19, TFF has been postponed.
 For tickets, online programming and more visit tribecafilm.com.

 Ready to get to work?
 Check out our New York City audition listings!